 We strongly recommend that you try to be at the Social Security office no later than 8:45 am in order to be at the front of the line.
 The Greensboro office is the second most busy office in the state, so be prepared for a long wait there.
 The Asheboro office is a bit further to drive, but usually the wait is not too long if you get there early.

 You will not be able to begin work until the social security card arrives.
 Please be sure to notify your supervisor of that, and do not work until you have the card.
 Expect it to arrive within 10 days of application.
 If it does not, you can call the office where you applied to check on the status.

-Find more information from the Social Security Administration concerning International Students Here.
+Read more about the Social Security Administration concerning International Students.

 You will need to take ALL of the following items to the Social Security Administration office:

 - Letter from DSO (step 3)